Soumya98-dev/Magenta/README.md

 ## Installation

-To run Magenta on your local machine:
+To run CityEscape on your local machine:

 - Clone the repository: